 When the pile is high and the list is long, it is important to start small.

 Start with one thing at a time.

 The goal then is two-fold.
-Get the small things done and gain momentum and confidence by repeatedly getting things done.
+One, get the small things done, And, two, feel the benefits of momentum and building confidence by getting things more and more things done.

 4. Keep Learning

 If you have self doubt because you don’t know something, then figure out the best way for you to learn.